Updated: Jul 8

 However, with her new commitment to healthier choices and using what was delivered in the vegetable box, she called yours truly.
 After our chat she had learned that beets are a good source of antioxidants, vitamin C, iron, magnesium, and folate.
 Bok choy is a good source of vitamin A, vitamin C, and also folate.
 As for the prep the beets could be pickled, roasted, or grilled and the bok choy could be steamed, stir fried, or also grilled.
 Both are additionally excellent ingredients for a tossed salad.

 One of the key benefits of the farmer’s market is meeting new people and the community conversation.
 The markets create a great opportunity to sample and buy new fruits and vegetables as well as exchanging info about how to prepare and cook them.
 Farmers markets are becoming the new town square.
 The farmers’ market is an array of colorful choices—the deeper the colors, the better.
-Red fruits and vegetables contain the antioxidant anthocyanins; orange and yellow produce contains beta-carotene which converts to vitamin A. Dark green leafy greens are good sources of Vitamin A, together, these chemical may help reduce risk of cataracts and age-related macular degeneration, which can lead to blindness if untreated.
+Red fruits and vegetables contain the antioxidant anthocyanins; orange and yellow produce contains beta-carotene which converts to vitamin A. Dark green leafy greens are good sources of Vitamin A, together, these chemicals may help reduce risk of cataracts and age-related macular degeneration, which can lead to blindness if untreated.

 Whether you’re growing your own, pre-ordering a box of fresh local produce or shopping at the local farmers’ market choose variety and try something new each week—you just might like it!
 Don’t forget people who eat more generous amounts of fruits and vegetables as part of a healthy diet are likely to have reduced risk of chronic diseases, including strokes, type 2 diabetes, some types of cancer, and perhaps heart disease and high blood pressure.